Sustainability

 How sustainability risks are integrated in the investment decision process

 For other index funds, sustainability risks are limited by excluding certain companies.
 In the index's selection process, there are exclusion criteria based on exposure to certain industries as well as exposure to companies that violate the UN Global Compact or have a high degree of controversy according to Sustainalytics' assessment.
-The exclusion criteria are determined by the index provider.
+The exclusion criteria are determined by the index provider and continuously evaluated by Nordnet Fonder.
+As a result of their exclusion strategies, the funds have primarily reduced risk concerning social and governance-related sustainability risks.

-For the allocation funds within Nordnet One, sustainability risks are limited by investing a majority of the fund’s assets into underlying funds classified according to SFDR Article 8 or 9.
+For the allocation funds within Nordnet One, sustainability risks are limited by investing a majority of the fund’s assets into underlying funds complying with SFDR Article 8 or 9.
 All external fund companies undergo a due diligence process before investment and thereafter at least annually by Nordnet Fonder, in which the fund companies' sustainability work and the product's sustainability profile is evaluated.

 Version Description Date